seL4/docs/Hardware/HiKey.rst

 # Then return to the main directory
 }}}
 == 7.
 Modifying the UEFI ==
 If settings are required to be changed while in EL2 then the file in linaro-edk2/MdeModulePkg/Application/noboot/efi-stub.S can be modified.
-To disable the prefetcher obtain the patch file from efi-stub.patch follow the below steps.
+To disable the prefetcher obtain the patch file from [[attachment:efi-stub.patch]] follow the below steps.

 {{{#!highlight bash numbers=off
 cd linaro-edk2/MdeModulePkg/Application/noboot